Our Operating Agreement Template is included in our Pro and Premium plans. It’s also available for $125 with our starter plan.

 It’s a good idea to get into the habit of reviewing your Operating Agreement when you are reviewing other key items that might have changed over the course of the year like the address to your place of business, your registered agent and/or registered office.
 This can be around the same time you file your annual report.

 Yes, Delaware is one of the few states that legally require an Operating Agreement.

 You can get a template from ZenBusiness to help create an Operating Agreement.

-You do not need to file an Operating Agreement with Delaware.
+You do not need to file your Operating Agreement with any government agency.
 Instead, it’s recommended that you store your Operating Agreement with other important business records.

 Although you can technically write your own Operating Agreement, it’s a good idea to use a template so that you do not miss any crucial information.
 You may also want to consult a legal professional to review the document before having members sign.

-You do not need a lawyer for an Operating Agreement in Delaware; however, running an Operating Agreement by industry professionals can help you develop a comprehensive Operating Agreement.
+You ‘re not required to use a lawyer for an Operating Agreement in Delaware; however, running an Operating Agreement by a lawyer or industry professionals can help you develop a comprehensive Operating Agreement.

 Delaware Business Resources